ShoalBase Contributor Guide

 changing group sizes (fission–fusion) – groups frequently split/merge

-unsure – if the number varied widely or was difficult to estimate
+unsure – difficult to estimate or highly variable

 Social system observed

-shoaling – loose groups without coordinated, polarised movement
+shoaling – loose groups without strongly polarised, coordinated movement

 schooling – coordinated, polarised movement as a unit

-colony – spatial clustering around a site (e.g. nesting, coral, cleaning stations)
+colony – spatial clustering around a site (e.g. nesting, coral heads, cleaning stations)

-aggregation (non spawning) – groups formed by shared resources but not social attraction
+aggregation (non spawning) – groups formed around shared resources or conditions, not clearly via social attraction

 aggregation (spawning) – aggregation for the specific purpose of spawning